-Having an early night means you can wake up well rested and refreshed, ready to get back into your projects with fresh eyes.
+Having an early night means you can wake up well-rested and refreshed, ready to get back into your projects with fresh eyes.

-It doesn’t matter if you have a full blown, hour long skincare routine or just wash your face with cold water every day – taking care of your skin is a great way to practice self care and self love.
+It doesn’t matter if you have a full-blown, hour-long skincare routine or just wash your face with cold water every day – taking care of your skin is a great way to practice self care and self-love.

 I usually use cold water in a morning to help me wake up, and warm water on an evening to help me relax; normally with my Main!tone micro-fibre cleansing cloth, to make sure I get rid of any dirt or makeup that might be on my face and neck.

 Yoga is a big part of my morning self care routine, and I tend to do a few minutes worth of stretches regularly thought out the day.
-I used to be really bad for just sitting at my desk all day, staring a my laptop and not moving; which really isn’t good for you.
+I used to be really bad for just sitting at my desk all day, staring at my laptop and not moving; which really isn’t good for you.

 I already struggle with an undiagnosed condition that causes me to be in pain for most of the day anyway, and sitting in one position for long periods of time makes that ten times worse.

-There’s been plenty of times where I’ve had writers block so I’ve got up, had a stretch and maybe done a quick task like put some clothes in the washing machine.
+There’s been plenty of times where I’ve had writer’s block so I’ve got up, had a stretch and maybe done a quick task like put some clothes in the washing machine.

 If I end up with a project I don’t like or don’t understand, I have a habit of working on the ones I do like which results in the other being left until the last minute.

 I ended up doing the whole project in just a week (thanks to quite a few YouTube tutorials!) and by some miracle ended up getting a First for it.

-I’ve still no idea how I did it but I definitely wouldn’t recommend it; I ended up with some serious burnout, anxiety and probably only slept 20 hours that whole week.
+I’ve still no idea how I did it but I definitely wouldn’t recommend it, I ended up with some serious burnout, anxiety and probably only slept 20 hours that whole week.

 This is probably the most important point in a lot of ways; never get so busy and engrossed in your work that you forget to have fun and enjoy yourself.

-Some days I’ll want something that’s a bit more active so I’ll either play on the xbox or do some exercise; usually dancing around my room to classic 90’s songs.
+Some days I’ll want something that’s a bit more active so I’ll either play on the Xbox or do some exercise; usually dancing around my room to classic 90’s songs.

 I used to do dance classes as a kid and I still remember a lot of the old routines!

-I’m really loving using my iPad Pro and iPencil to color in on, it doesn’t waste any paper and you can reuse the same image multiple times.
+I’m really loving using my iPad Pro and iPencil to colour in on, it doesn’t waste any paper and you can reuse the same image multiple times.

 She’s created an art therapy subscription package on there which I think it such a great idea, plus you choose to donate whatever you can afford.

-I use the procreate app and there are so many free brushes you can get for it, its a great way to create different styles using the same image.
+I use the Procreate app and there are so many free brushes you can get for it, its a great way to create different styles using the same image.